qais-aboujaoude/EB-environment-manager/README.md

 ## Acknowledgments

 Thanks to:
-* Hassan Assi for all the love and support
+* Hassan Assi for all the love, complaints and support
 * George Rattel for helping with the regex
 * [Commander](https://github.com/tj/commander.js/) for the amazing package.